alanknox987/prospectorAIDE/Readme.md

 - **Workflow Management**: Three-stage workflow to take articles from initial review to final collection
 - **Data Export**: Export collected articles in various formats (JSON, CSV, Excel)

-### Styling

-The application uses an external CSS file (`styles.css`) for all styling.
-You can modify this file to customize the appearance without changing the Python code.

 ## License

 [MIT License](LICENSE)